AMENDED BYLAWS OF WIRELESS INTERNET SERVICE PROVIDERS’ ASSOCIATION

 7.7.4.
 Approve any contract or transaction between WISPA and one (1) or more of its officers, Directors or Members.

 7.8.
 Meeting of Committees.
 Meetings of all committees will be governed by, held and taken in accordance with the provisions of these Amended Bylaws concerning meetings and other Board actions, except that the time for regular and special meetings of such committees may be determined either by the Board or, if the Board does not set regular meetings of a committee, by the committee.
 Each committee will keep minutes of each of its meetings.
 Each committee chair will transmit minutes of each committee meeting to the Secretary for filing with the corporate records.
 The Board may adopt rules for the governance of any committee that are consistent with these Amended Bylaws or, in the absence of rules adopted by the Board, the committee may adopt such rules.

 7.9.
 Advisory Committees.
 The Board or its designee may create one or more advisory committees to serve at the discretion of the Board.
 Advisory committees will not exercise any powers of the Board.
 The authority of advisory committees will be limited to providing advice and recommendations to the Board.
 Advisory committees will operate according to rules the Board establishes from time to time.

 8.1.
 Classes and Qualifications of Members.
-Subject to modification by the Board, there four (4) classes of Members will consist of the following:
+Subject to modification by the Board, there are four (4) classes of Members which will consist of the following: